 Then I went to make Asian meatballs with it—except they were terribly liquid.

-I’ve been seeing these egg bites that everyone and her cat are making, using these little silicone baby food containers.
+I’ve been seeing these egg bites that everyone is making, using these little silicone baby food containers.

-I try not to do what other people are doing, and I especially like to stay away from what their cats are doing—but I knew I could make something in those cute little baby food containers.
+I try not to do what other people are doing—but I knew I could make something awesome in one of those containers.

 So when I was faced with a bunch of ground pork that wasn’t dry enough to make meatballs with, I decided I’d try the wontons again.

 Third time’s the charm, you guys.
 These pressure cooker low carb wontons are the way to go.
-Tender, succulent, juicy and just perfect.
+They're tender, succulent, juicy Keto Meatballs.